haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 		You can skip the final steps for setting up the NMEA logging daemon, also you don't need to disable `gpsd` as mentioned there.

-	-	We need the latest version of `gpsd` and related packages: in 3.11 the PPS we use does not yet seem to work correctly, 3.15 works better, there is just a small bug that we have a workaround for below.
+	b.
+We need the latest version of `gpsd` and related packages: in 3.11 the PPS we use does not yet seem to work correctly, 3.15 works better, there is just a small bug that we have a workaround for below.
 		At the time of writing, those are only available in Raspbian's